Sentinel Logo

 }

-Notice how Sentinel automatically adds metadata: the document ID, version number, timestamps, and a BLAKE3 hash for integrity verification.
+Notice how Sentinel automatically adds metadata: document ID, version number, timestamps, and a BLAKE3 hash for integrity verification.

 Retrieving Documents